User Guide

 Multiple calibration height/levels may be added by duplicating Scanner<nnnn>.Camera<n> sections and postfixing Scanner<nnnn>.Camera<n>.Calib<c>, where <c> is 1 to max calibrations.

-Copy all keys from Scanner<nnnn>.Camera<n> and modify for actual calibration height.
+Copy actual keys different from parent section Scanner<nnnn>.Camera<n> and modify for actual calibration height.

 Calibration height may be set by modifying property calib, See examples for a configuration sample.